Jennifer Lawrence Gains Praise Of Marion Cotillard, Star’s Best Oscar Moments

 — 104.9 The Wolf (@1049_thewolf) February 29, 2016

 In addition to millions of fans and peers, Jennifer Lawrence has won the praise of yet another wonderful leading lady due to her talent and fearlessness when it comes to her performances onscreen.
-Marion Cotillard has referred to the Oscar-winner as a “prodigy” who can do no wrong.
+Marion Cotillard has referred to the Oscar winner as a “prodigy” who can do no wrong.

 The Allied star spoke openly about Lawrence during a recent interview and admitted that she has a bit of a girl crush on the Passengers star who has experienced enormous success in her young life due to her incredible talent on set.